• Skip to main content

 This post was updated on 4th, December 2021 with a little variation in the recipe after retesting.

 Getting a ready-made nihari masala is super convenient.
-If you make nihari often or you can't find nihari masala the effort is totally worth it.
+If you make nihari often or you can't find nihari masala the effort is worth it.
 And you can easily do it in a coffee grinder.

 Now, if you are wondering what is nihari masala?
 It is a spice mix used to make spicy flour-based meat and curry called Nihari.
 Nihari is a traditional Pakistani beef stew.
 Here's you can find the recipe for nihari here.